Low Voltage Electrical Cabinet Maintenance

 1. Overheating Breakers or Cables

 Solution: Perform a contact resistance test.
-Disassemble the joint, clean the contact surfaces with abrasive pads, apply contact grease, and re-torque to spec.
+Disassemble the joint, clean contact surfaces, apply contact grease, and re-torque to spec.

 2. Nuisance Tripping

-Cause: Incorrect settings on the protection relay, harmonic interference, or a degrading breaker mechanism.
+Cause: Incorrect settings, harmonic interference, or degrading mechanism.

 Solution: Conduct a Power Quality Analysis to check for harmonics.
-Verify the trip unit settings against the coordination study.
+Verify trip unit settings.

 3. Capacitor Bank Failure